philippstehr/philippstehr.github.io/index.md

 One important commitment in my pursuit of these research projects is a special concern for empirical grounding.
 I strive to clarify abstract normative claims through their application to real examples and through spelling out their meaning in real life, closely integrating case studies as well as results from empirical social science.

-I am currently a postdoc [at the Munich School of Politics and Public Policy](https://www.hfp.tum.de/en/theory/team/).
+I am currently a postdoc [at the Munich School of Politics and Public Policy](https://www.hfp.tum.de/en/theory/team/) and a founding lab member of the [Democratic Innovations Lab at the TUM Think Tank](https://tumthinktank.de/en/project/democratic-innovations-lab/).
 Until July 2025 I was a fixed-term lecturer [at Utrecht University](https://www.uu.nl/en/research/ethics-institute) where I previously did my PhD and was part of the [Corporatocracy project](https://businesscorporation.sites.uu.nl/).
 I did my BA in Philosophy in Frankfurt and an interdisciplinary MA in "Ethics - Economics, Law and Politics" in Bochum.
 You can find my full CV [here](https://philippstehr.github.io/CV.pdf).

 In case you are currently listening to me giving a talk, you can find my slides [here](https://philippstehr.github.io/presentations/Presentation.pdf).